Carteret Health Care Surgical Addition and Renovation

 Delivery Method: CM at-Risk

 Several design elements of note include a 1,000 sf OR, specialized HVAC with enhanced ability to maintain the equipment, a state-of-the-art infectious patient OR, MEP redundancy, and a focus on the coastal environment.
-The construction of the project has been phased and scheduled around the needs of Carteret Health Care staff members.

 Addition Highlights: